 I can relate to that.

 This message alone shows you that anorexia or any other form of eating disorder has no favourites.
-Nobody is safe from developing a mental illness involving with food, exercise and body image.
-In fact, statistics show that an estimated 1.6 million people in the UK suffer from an eating disorder, 400,000 of which our men.
+Nobody is safe from developing a mental illness involved, exercise and body image.
+In fact, statistics show that an estimated 1.6 million people in the UK suffer from an eating disorder, 400,000 of which are men.
 I personally believe the total male sufferers is vastly higher than this, but it is only going to show those who have spoken openly about their issues.
 Also, 50% of eating disorders are classed as EDNOS which leaves a wider spectrum open to many more sufferers going undetected because they don’t fall into the more well-known illnesses.

 On the programme, Andrew Barford from BEAT spoke about the negative impact that the stigma surrounding eating disorders and gender has on males.
 He said that men don’t want to be known for suffering from a ‘girl’s illness’ as this would decrease their masculinity and cause others to see them in a different way.
 There is not enough awareness for family, friends and professionals to be looking out for signs and symptoms for eating disordered traits when it comes to males, due to this underline stigma and it has to stop as the number of cases continues to rise.

-Not only is there a gender issue, there was a highlight on the vast difference in the how fast a referral was made and the amount of treatment received depending on your age.
+Not only is there a gender issue, there was a highlight of the vast difference in the how fast a referral was made and the amount of treatment received depending on your age.
 Between two of the cases mentioned (James 20yrs, unnamed 14yrs) there was clearly a gap in how well the eldest of the two was treated compared to the younger one.
-It only took 11 days from an appointment with the GP to get the 14-year-old admitted to hospital, whereas the 20-year-old has still yet to be referred to any service with his issues even after 2 years of asking for help.
+It only took 11 days from an appointment with the GP to get the 14-year-old admitted to a hospital, whereas the 20-year-old has still yet to be referred to any service with his issues even after 2 years of asking for help.

 Do not get me wrong, the care that the 14-year old received was far from sufficient as he was discharged after 3 weeks, and consequently relapsed so was then readmitted for a further 9 weeks, and is still yet to see a dietician.
 According to NICE guidelines, children should have dietary support, to which I know first hand is not always enforced.
 I believe it comes down to the ‘postcode lottery’ when you talk about how good the treatment is you get for mental health issues, which is completely outrageous.